 Tonga is perhaps best known for the life-altering opportunities it provides to swim with humpback whales within its archipelago.
 And when I say it’s life-altering, I am not exaggerating.

-I took my first trip to Tonga in 2017 to connect with these magnificent giants of the ocean, and it was without question, the most magical vacation of my life.
+I took my first trip to Tonga in 2017 to connect with these magnificent giants of the ocean, and it was without question, the most magical water encounters of my life.

-I am a professional scuba diver who has seen a plethora of remarkable creatures under water, but I had never felt as moved as witnessing a mother and a calf in front of my eyes.
+I am a professional scuba diver who has seen a plethora of remarkable creatures under water including dolphins and whale sharks – but I had never felt as moved as witnessing a mother and a calf whale swimming in front of my eyes.
 No photographs or words can ever do justice to the emotions that overcome you when you see the whales breaching in the distance, dancing at the surface, or gliding through the water underneath you.

-If you don’t do anything else in life, I say go swim with humpback whales.
+If you don’t do anything else in life, I say go swim with humpback whales in Tonga.
 The experience will leave you appreciating the magnitude and grandiosity of life in ways you never did before.

 If you haven’t read my other posts, you may not be familiar with my OCD-ness when it comes to researching, planning and organizing trips.
 I did quite an extensive research for our trip to Tonga, so why keep it all to myself!